Phryges: Intellectual property and merchandising

 Doudou & Compagnie announced a sale of over one million Phryge plush toys, with projections indicating a reach of 1.3 million units by the end of the sales cycle.
 The Olympic and Paralympic Phryge mascots were present on more than 150 merchandise items in the Olympic online shop alone.
 Condoms featuring images of the Phryges were produced as well.

-The revenues generated through the IOC’s use of IP rights are redistributed across the Olympic Movement to individual athletes, Organising Committees, NOCs, International Sports Federations and other sports organizations.
+The revenues generated through the IOC's use of IP rights are redistributed across the Olympic Movement to individual athletes, Organising Committees, NOCs, International Sports Federations and other sports organizations.

 Reception

 In France, criticisms have been made about most of the toy replicas of the mascot being made in China.
 Julie Matikhine, director of the Paris 2024 brand, responded that "18 percent of the stuffed toys produced by the company Doudou & Compagnie will be in Brittany," in the hope of "relocating part of the sector."

 The Phryges have been likened to a giant "clitoris in trainers", and have been nicknamed les clitos nationales (the national clitorises) and les clitos olympiques (the olympic clitorises) by French netizens.
 The French newspaper Libération hailed it as a revolutionary departure from the traditional phallic architecture of the Eiffel Tower.
-Foreigners have been noted to compare the Phryges to the poop emoji or a tongue.
+Foreigners were noted to compare the Phryges to the poop emoji or a tongue.